Bumps near the mouth corners often result from irritation, infections, or underlying skin conditions requiring targeted care.

 Occasional minor bumps usually resolve quickly with home care but persistent lesions lasting over two weeks warrant professional evaluation especially if accompanied by:

-• Bumps accompanied by other dermatological signs pointing toward eczema or psoriasis involvement near mouth areas.
+- Bumps accompanied by other dermatological signs pointing toward eczema, psoriasis, contact allergy, or another skin condition near the mouth.

 Caring For Your Skin During Treatment: Best Practices For Comfort And Recovery